alih92/readme-generator/README.md

   This project is licensed under the MIT license.

   ## Contributing
-  Contact the developer
+  Contact the developer using the details below

   ## Tests
-  To run tests, run the following command:
+  To run tests, run the following command: npm test
-  npm init -y

   ## Questions
   If you have any questions, about the repo, open an issue or contact me directly at [alih_09@hotmail.com](mailto:alih_09@hotmail.com) or you can find more of my work at [alih92](https://github.com/alih92).